 From a young age, I went to work with my Dad in his hardware shop.
 Here, I saw first-hand how he interacted with customers and dealt with queries, and complaints and provided excellent services.
 But, he also showed me that running a business is more than being a people person.
 After the shop closed, he worked on budgets and finance, talked with suppliers and checked stock items regularly.
 As I got older, my Dad helped me to become more involved in the business.
 First, he trusted me to work the tills, process orders and print receipts for customers before I was promoted to shop floor assistant.

 Overall, I learnt from this experience that business is many subjects rolled into one.
-A successful business person is not just a salesman, but they are a leader, a mathematician, a communicator and an organiser.
+Successful business person is not just a salesman, but they are a leader, a mathematician, a communicator and an organiser.

 Even though I had experience running a business, I was not immediately inspired to start my shop or enterprise.
 Instead, I completed my school education and studied for a degree in English Literature.
 Here, I regularly demonstrated excellent communication skills.
 I completed my thesis on the themes of ‘War and Peace and went on to present my findings to a group of 30 first-year students.
 But, I also showed great skill in teamwork and leadership when I formed a research group in the second year of my studies.
 I realised that I was not achieving as well as I could and I demonstrated initiative and a proactive approach to help support my studies.
 I first organised an online study forum for my peers and then we decided to meet in person to discuss themes and approaches to the book.
 The group continued to run until we graduated and I felt proud to start an active group that supported others and myself to complete our degrees.